Jason Pierre-Paul: 2016

-2017 season
+2017

 On February 27, 2017, the Giants placed the franchise tag on Pierre-Paul for the second time.
 On March 17, 2017, Pierre-Paul signed a four-year, $62 million contract with the Giants with $40 million guaranteed.
 Overall, Pierre-Paul finished the 2017 season with 68 total tackles, 8.5 sacks, five passes defended and two forced fumbles.

 Tampa Bay Buccaneers

-2018 season
+2018

-On March 22, 2018, the Giants traded Pierre-Paul to the Tampa Bay Buccaneers for a third round pick (B. J. Hill) in the 2018 NFL Draft and a swap of fourth round picks.
+On March 22, 2018, the Giants traded Pierre-Paul to the Tampa Bay Buccaneers for a third round pick (B. J. Hill) in the 2018 NFL draft and a swap of fourth round picks.
 He started all 16 games, recording 58 combined tackles and a team-leading 12.5 sacks.
 He was ranked 65th by his fellow players on the NFL Top 100 Players of 2019.

-2019 season
+2019

 In May 2019, Pierre-Paul was involved in a single-car accident and experienced a neck fracture due to not wearing a seatbelt that put his season in jeopardy.
 However, he was cleared for football activities in late August and was placed on the reserve/non-football injury list to start the season.
 He was activated off NFI on October 26, 2019, prior to Week 8.

 In Week 12 against the Atlanta Falcons, Pierre-Paul recorded a strip sack on quarterback Matt Ryan which was returned by teammate Ndamukong Suh for an 11-yard touchdown in the 35–22 win.
 In Week 16 during a 23–20 loss to the Houston Texans, Pierre-Paul sacked quarterback Deshaun Watson three times.

-In Week 17 against the Atlanta Falcons, Pierre-Paul sacked Matt Ryan two times, one of which was a strip sack that was recovered by teammate Devin White who returned it for a 91-yard touchdown, during the 28–22 overtime loss.
+In Week 17 against the Falcons, Pierre-Paul sacked Matt Ryan two times, one of which was a strip sack that was recovered by teammate Devin White who returned it for a 91-yard touchdown, during the 28–22 overtime loss.
 Overall, Pierre-Paul finished the 2019 season with 27 total tackles, 8.5 sacks, two passes defended, and two forced fumbles in ten games.